 Has academia become a business in love with corporate sponsorship?

 Our education system, intentionally or unintentionally, teaches our children that public service is not an ideal.
 Instead, they are being taught to pursue money, celebrity, and status without consider the risks or what purpose lies behind the goals.
 Instead, they are encouraged to pursue wealth without regard to its effect.
 No matter the risk or consequences, complex financial products can be used to hedge it or offset it.
-Yet, the complex financial tools and products have proved unable to deliver what they promised: control of risk. [link HBR?
-My article] What has happened on Wall Street regarding risk has infected academia.
+Yet, the complex financial tools and products have proved unable to deliver what they promised: control of risk.
+What has happened on Wall Street regarding risk has infected academia.
 Academia has become an industry.
 However, the problem is deeper than its structure.

 Gain is good but greed is bad.